Introduction

 One thing that separates dialogue from other ways of communicating with the 'other side' is that there's no pressure to have a concrete resolution come out of the meeting.
 Mutual understanding is enough, which makes it different from debate, moderation and negotiation.

-Two or more parties seek to convice, win, shame or otherwise 'beat' their ideological opponents.
+Two or more parties seek to convince, win, shame or otherwise 'beat' their ideological opponents.

 Competition is more important than collaboration.